25356

 Antonia Bolingbroke-Kent is a record-breaking, award winning adventurer, writer and broadcaster specialising in telling environmental and humanitarian stories from remote parts of the world.

-Antonio has journeyed to remote parts of the world and shared her travels, including trips to Vietnam, Laos, northeastern India, Thailand and Russia.
+Antonia has journeyed to remote parts of the world and shared her travels, including trips to Vietnam, Laos, north-eastern India, Thailand, and Russia.

-She is a regular contributor to publications including The Telegraph, The Guardian and has produced documentaries for Radio 4 on subjects as diverse as snow leopards, the Black Mountains, the Vietnam War, community conservation in Nagaland and traveller communities in the UK.
+She is a regular contributor to publications including The Telegraph and The Guardian, and has produced documentaries for Radio 4 on subjects as diverse as snow leopards, the Black Mountains, the Vietnam War, community conservation in Nagaland, and traveller communities in the UK.

 Antonia is also the co-founder and director of the travel company Silk Road Adventures.

-In 2019 she was the recipient of the Royal Geographical Society’s Neville Shulman Challenge Award, and spent two months exploring the Naga tribal territories of Northeast India and Myanmar.
+In 2019 Antonia Bolingbroke-Kent was the recipient of the Royal Geographical Society’s Neville Shulman Challenge Award, and spent two months exploring the Naga tribal territories of Northeast India and Myanmar.

 In 2016 Anotonia spent three months exploring the remote Northeast Indian state of Arunachal Pradesh.
 Travelling by foot and motorcycle, she spent time with the Idu Mishmi, Adi, and Monpa tribes.
-Her experience was turned into a book Land of the Dawn-lit Mountains, which was shortlisted for the 2018 Edward Stanford Travel Writing Awards.
+Her experience was turned into the book Land of the Dawn-Lit Mountains, which was shortlisted for the 2018 Edward Stanford Travel Writing Awards.

 In 2005 drove an auto rickshaw from Bangkok to Brighton with her friend Jo Huxster.
 Their 98-day, 12,561 mile journey took them across 12 countries, including China, Kazakhstan and Russia.
 The successful trip raised £50,000 for the mental health charity MIND and broke the Guinness World Record for the longest ever journey by auto-rickshaw.